cnjinhao/nana-docs/source/01-Introduction.md

 	}

 \subsection RAII RAII
-There is an important feature.
+This is an important feature.
 As shown in the above examples, as soon as a `form` object is created, its corresponding window is created, but the window is invisible till the `show()` is called for the `form` object.
 As soon as the `form` object is destructed, its corresponding window is
 closed: this conforms with the C++ object life-time concept.